 Lost or Stolen Passports

-American Citizens Services will only issue emergency passports that are needed for urgent travel.
-Applicants requesting an emergency passport will be required to provide proof of immediate travel plans such as a valid itinerary or airline tickets, as well as an explanation for why the travel plans cannot be changed to allow sufficient time for the processing of a full-validity passport.
-In most cases, same-day issuance is possible for emergency passports.
-However, some cases require approval from the Department of State prior to issuance.
+The American Citizens Services section will only issue emergency passports for urgent, usually life or death, travel.
+Applicants requesting an emergency passport will be required to provide proof of immediate travel plans such as a valid itinerary or airline tickets, as well as an explanation for why the travel plans cannot be changed to allow sufficient time for the processing of a full-validity passport, which generally take about three weeks.
+In most cases, same-day issuance is possible for emergency passports; however, some cases require approval from the Department of State prior to issuance.
+We urge travelers to allow adequate time to process a full-validity passport in lieu of an emergency passport.
+Please note emergency passports are of a limited-validity (usually one to two months) while a full-validity passport is valid for 10 years for adults and five years for minors.

 Step 1: Report the Theft to the Local Police